"Your AI, My Shell": Demystifying Prompt Injection Attacks on Agentic AI Coding Editors: Introduction

+However, the new scope of their capabilities has also introduced new security risks.
+The first concern is that AI agents in our editors can access sensitive system resources (e.g., filesystems, shell commands), potentially with the same privileges that the coding editor process runs with~\cite{lin2024untrustide}.
 External resources for software development are another threat.
 It is common practice for developers to reuse code from GitHub or import project templates to improve productivity.
 When using AI coding editors, developers might also import coding rules or configuration files from online (e.g., ``\textit{.cursor/rules}'' for Cursor) to provide explicit system-level instructions to guide the AI's behavior~\cite{cursor2024rules}.
-Also, the widespread adoption of Model Context Protocol (MCP) servers~\cite{willison2025mcp, cross2025mcp, hou2025model} introduces more external dependencies that AI editors can access.
 However, these external resources from untrusted sources usually lack extensive security vetting.
-Recent evidence suggests that malicious content can be hidden in these external resources to mislead AI agents to perform harmful actions~\cite{rulesfile2025, cve202554135}.

 These concerns create opportunities for attackers to exploit prompt injection attacks (see Figure~\ref{fig:overview_attack}).
-Prior work~\cite{liu2024formalizing, xue2023trojllm} has shown how prompt injection attacks allow attackers to manipulate popular LLM models like GPT-4 into producing harmful content.
-These studies examined text generation in general terms but did not assess the specific threats that come from AI systems accessing privileged terminals.
-Attackers could inject harmful instructions into the external resources that developers import into their IDE workplaces.
-Thus, attackers potentially gain the same level of permissions as developers assigned to their AI coding editors.
+Prompt injection attacks exploit AI agents’ tendency to confuse user data with system instructions, allowing attackers to override intended behavior through carefully crafted prompts~\cite{das2025security}.
+Attackers could inject harmful instructions into the external resources that developers import into their IDEs.
 In this way, they turn ``developer's AI'' into ``attacker's shell'' to run unauthorized commands, exfiltrate sensitive data, or even take full control over the developer's machine.
 This is not a hypothetical risk.
 Recent evidence~\cite{rulesfile2025} suggests that configuration rule files are being used as vectors for backdoor attacks to mislead AI agents to generate insecure code.
-Similarly, in Cursor, an indirect prompt injection could manipulate the MCP server configuration files to achieve remote code execution without user approval (CVE-2025-54135)~\cite{cve202554135}.
-However, there is still a lack of systematic understanding of how these risks specifically affect agentic AI coding editors with system privileges.
+To demonstrate this threat, we conduct a proof-of-concept attack by adding malicious instructions into a coding rule file.
+In Figure~\ref{fig:example_copilot}, the instruction enforces AI editors to execute a ``curl'' command to modify the user's shell configuration (``\verb|~|/.bashrc'').
+GitHub Copilot executed the attacker's command without any explicit confirmation from the user.
+AI coding tool vendors have acknowledged similar vulnerabilities (e.g., CVE-2025-65099 in Claude Code, CVE-2025-62222 in Copilot), where attackers can even run commands before any startup trust dialogs appear.